bcaffo/regmodsbook/manuscript/01_introduction.md

 ## Questions for this book
 * Consider trying to answer the following kinds of questions:
-  * To use the parents' heights to predict childrens' heights.
+  * **Prediction** Eg: to use the parents' heights to predict childrens' heights.
-  * To try to find a parsimonious, easily described mean relationship between parent and children's heights.
+  * **Modeling** Eg: to try to find a parsimonious, easily described mean relationship between parent and children's heights.
-  * To investigate the variation in childrens' heights that appears unrelated to parents' heights (residual variation).
-  * To quantify what impact genotype information has beyond parental height in explaining child height.
+  * **Covariation** Eg: to investigate the variation in childrens' heights that appears unrelated to parents' heights (residual variation) and to quantify what impact genotype information has beyond parental height in explaining child height.
-  * To figure out how/whether and what assumptions are needed to generalize findings beyond the data in question.
+  * **Modeling assumptions** Eg: to figure out how/whether and what assumptions are needed to generalize findings beyond the data in question.
-  * Why do children of very tall parents tend to be tall, but a little shorter than their parents and why children of very short parents tend to be short, but a little taller than their parents?
-(This is a famous question called 'Regression to the mean'.)

 ## Exploratory analysis of Galton's Data